Accessibility at FIT

 Guidelines, Laws, and Policies

 Schools that receive public funding are subject to guidelines determined by their respective state legislatures and the federal government.
-Schools that are part of larger systems may also be subject to additional guidelines.
+Schools that are part of larger systems, like SUNY, may also be subject to additional guidelines.

 » Learn About FIT's Accessibility Responsibilities